FabricMC/fabric-docs/develop/getting-started/opening-a-project.md

 ---
-title: Launching the Game
-description: Learn how launch a Minecraft instance to start and debug your mods in a live game environment.
+title: Opening a Project
+description: How to open a Minecraft mod project in your IDE.
 authors:
+  - Cactooz
   - dicedpixels
   - IMB11
   - its-miroma
+  - radstevee
-  - Tenneb22
+  - Thomas1034
 outline: false
 ---